 - Quiesce the invalidation queue.
-The invalidation queue is considered quiesced when the queue is empty (head and tail registers equal) and the last descriptor completed is an Invalidation Wait Descriptor (which indicates no invalidation requests are pending in hardware). - · Disable queued invalidation.
+The invalidation queue is considered quiesced when the queue is empty (head and tail registers equal) and the last descriptor completed is an Invalidation Wait Descriptor (which indicates no invalidation requests are pending in hardware). - Disable queued invalidation.
 The queued invalidation interface is disabled through the Global Command register.
-When disabled, hardware clears the QIES field in the Global Status Register.
+When disabled, hardware resets the Invalidation Queue Head register to zero, and clears the QIES field in the Global Status Register.